SujayShahare/SujayShahare/README.md

 - 🔭 I’m currently working on MERN development, browser extensions and much more 😄 <br/>
-- 🌱 I’m currently learning API development plus LLMs 🚀 </br>
+- 🌱 I’m currently learning about API development plus LLMs 🚀 </br>
 - 👯 I’m looking to collaborate on Generative AI related projects </br>
 - 💬 I’m open for collaborating on any interesting project ✌🏻 </br>
 - 📫 Feel free to reach me out 👇🏻 <br/>